manuelstofer/repo/Readme.md

 ### Transport

 The client communicates with the storage over [socket.io](https://github.com/learnboost/socket.io/).
-But any other `event emitter` providing `.emit`, `.on,` `.off` will work as transport layer as long as it executes callbacks on the client side.
+But any other `event emitter` providing `.emit`, `.on,` `.off`.
+If the storage and client run in different environments the transport layer must execute callback methods in the same environment the event is emitted. (like socket.io)

 ### Storage